Royal Tombs of the Joseon Dynasty: Seonjeongneung (선정릉)

-Located in the south of Seoul, Jeongneung (not to be confused with its namesake on the southern slopes of Bukhansan Mountain, also in Seoul) is the tomb of King Jungjong, while Seonneung holds the remains of King Seongjong and his third wife, Queen Jeonghyeon.
-The tombs are in a park, the entrance of which is 340 metres from Seolleung Station.
+Located in the south of Seoul, Jeongneung (not to be confused with its namesake on the southern slopes of Bukhansan Mountain, also in Seoul) is the tomb of King Jungjong, while Seolleung holds the remains of King Seongjong and his third wife, Queen Jeonghyeon.
+The tombs are in a park, the entrance of which is 340 meters from Seolleung Station.